andjela31/RemoteController/README.md

-# RemoteController2
+# RemoteController
 A client-server system developed in Unity, featuring real-time communication between client and server using socket programming for data exchange.

 ## Features
+- Remote control of a Windows application from an Android device
 - Real-time client-server communication using socket programming
-- Android client built in Unity for remote control functionality
-- Windows server application built in Unity for handling incoming connections
+- TCP socket-based networking
+- Connection management using IP address and port configuration
-- Sending and receiving control commands between devices
+- Sending control commands from client to server
-- Low-latency message exchange over TCP connection
-- Support for multiple UI actions triggered remotely
+- Receiving and processing commands on the server
-- Stable connection handling with basic connection status feedback
+- Connection status monitoring
+- User-friendly interfaces for both client and server applications
+- Synchronous communication model

 ## Technologies Used
 - Unity Engine (Client & Server applications)